Video Editor MCP server

 can you search my videos for fly traps?

-Search results include metadata about the content and timestamps, which can be used for editing.
+Search results include metadata used for generating video edits.

 can you search my local video files for Skateboard?

-This will find videos in your Photos app that match the search terms using Apple's tags.
+This searches through videos in your Photos app using Apple's tags.

 Generating Edits